-The second Batu Parsidangan features a similar arrangement but with the addition of a Long Stone Table, where executions took place.
+The second set features a similar arrangement but with the addition of a Long Stone Table.
+It was where executions took place.
 The prosecutors brought the death row inmate with ulos-covered eyes to the table, and then his body was laid face down with the neck in the stone basin while the executioner (Sang Datu) was ready with a very sharp sword.
 He slashed the neck and at once separated the prisoner’s head from his body.
 Further, Sang Datu stuck a single Panaluan wood into the person’s heart to remove his heart and liver for a meal.
 He also collected the blood for a drink.
 The prosecutors buried the head in a distant place and threw the body into the bush.
-The king got the meal, and high-ranking officers got the drink.
+The king and high-ranking officers enjoyed the meal.

 What to Expect